EBA is advocating for:

 Franz Kirchmeyr – digestate issues, end-of-waste, fertilisers, eco label, biowaste as feedstock, REACH

-Stefano Bozzetto – sustainability inclusind iLUC, agricultural feedstock
+Stefano Bozzetto – sustainability including iLUC, agricultural feedstock

-Attila Kovács – biomethane as transport fuel, biomethane as gas grid
+Attila Kovács – RED II, BIOSURF Project, biomethane as transport fuel, biomethane injection into gas grid